solana-labs/ecosystem/projects/switchboard.md

 status: Live
 ---

-Switchboard is building a decentralized oracle network exclusively on Solana.
+Switchboard is a generalized, community curated oracle network designed to incentivize bringing the long tail of data on-chain.
+Harnessing the wisdom of crowds, Switchboard creates a market of curators incentivized to organize unique off-chain data sources and publishers to decentralize quantitative data feeds.